Industrial Design BFA

 Erin Samples, 973-655-4331

-The next-step Portfolio Review is an opportunity to present your artistic work to the faculty and learn more about your intended major.
-Following the appointment, results will be forwarded to the Office of Admissions, which, in turn, will notify you of your admission status.
+After complying with the initial guidelines for applying to an art and design major, the next-step is to participate in a Portfolio Interview for Industrial Design.
+The Portfolio Interview is an opportunity to present your artistic work in person* to the facultyand learn more about your intended major.
+(Following the appointment, an acceptance decision will be forwarded to the Office of Admissions, which, in turn, will notify you of your admission status.)

 Your portfolio is a mirror of who you are as a designer.
 Since design is a highly interdisciplinary profession, your approach to presenting yourself and your work must take this factor into consideration.
 The portfolio communicates your interest for the profession, demonstrates your enthusiasm and gives evidence of your readiness to start your industrial design studies.
 We encourage you to include a selection of your most recent projects, which best represent your ideas and your visions, while also demonstrating a range of essential skills necessary to be successful in the major.